GLOBAL MARKETS-Q2 off to a firm start for stocks as Trump-Xi meeting looms

 gained 0.8 percent after hitting a seven-week low on Friday.

-note of caution as focus turned to earnings and a meeting on
+open for Wall Street shares, while focus turned to a meeting on

 Thursday and Friday between the U.S. and Chinese presidents.